cinderlink/cli-kit/proposals.md

-# CLI-KIT API Improvement Proposals
+# TUIX API Improvement Proposals

 Based on the framework showcase and example development process, here are proposed API improvements to simplify common use cases and enhance the developer experience.